The diagram illustrates the process that is used to manufacture bricks for the building industry.

 In the subsequent stage, the bricks go through a heating and cooling process.
 They are heated in a kiln at a moderate and then a high temperature (ranging from 200c to 1300c), followed by a cooling process in a chamber for 2 – 3 days.
 Finally, the bricks are packed and delivered to their destinations.

-- The diagram shows the design of a modern landfill for household waste Summarize the information by selecting and reporting the main features and make comparisons where relevant
+- The chart below shows the total number of minutes in billions of telephone call in the UK divided into three categories from 1995 2002 Summarise the information by selecting a reporting the main features and make comparisons where relevant 73